-Most parameters are explicitly set to their default values in the workflow.
-In the Science Fields, and Science Postprocess actors, the value of cacheloc is set to \$TMP\PRODUCTS\DIR instead of '.'.
+Most parameters are explicitly set to their default values.
+The exceptions are in the Standard Fields, Science Fields, and Science Postprocess actors: the savemstd and savecat parameters are set to 'true' rather than the default value of 'false', and cacheloc is set to \$TMP\PRODUCTS\DIR instead of '.'.